KSHobbyProjs/planet_simulator/README.md

 This game is a mock universe sandbox.

 It uses Newtonian gravity to simulate the behavior of the planets.
 There are three modes.
 In Mode 1, a simulation is run with initial planet information that you provide.
 This data is output in plots and data files.
 Mode 2 is an interactive game.
-Here, one can create new planets and The default setup is the solar system, but the game allows you to make more planets upon clicking.
+Here, one can create new planets and can .
+Mode 3 is a combination of Mode 1 and Mode 2.
+It outputs data based on what you did during the live simulation.
 ___
 ## HOW TO DOWNLOAD: